NENUKORAH/School_District_Analysis./README.md

 ![Overall Performance Modified 1012](https://user-images.githubusercontent.com/81701640/118381312-b8436800-b5b7-11eb-862d-7c24e5c79c9f.png)

+Thomas High shcool retains its 2nd position ranking using this approach.

 ### Top 5 performing schools based on Overall Passing Rate;

 We performed an analysis to see the performance of the schools using only score information of 10th to 12th graders.